Single NZ$199 for NZ customers, if you’re overseas it’s GST free; NZ$173.04

 Is pickup was originally called the “Blue Sky”.

 Here are some sound samples recorded clean through a Fender Princeton Reverb-Amp.
 The overdrive sounds are using an Electroharmonix Soul Food.
 The guitar is a ’98 Les Paul Std with D’Addario 10-52’s.
 All of them with the same guitar, same amp, same settings, no reverb or eq added later.

-Here’s a Blue Sky bridge along side a Bellbird neck pickup.
+Here’s an Integrity bridge along side a Bellbird neck pickup.